ren-yamanashi/eslint-plugin-aws-cdk/CONTRIBUTING.md

-# Contributing to eslint-plugin-aws-cdk
+# Contributing to eslint-cdk-plugin

-Thank you for your interest in contributing to eslint-plugin-aws-cdk!
+Thank you for your interest in contributing to eslint-cdk-plugin!
 This document provides guidelines and steps for contributing.

 ## Code of Conduct